atbcb/ICTTestingBaseline/docs/07Images.md

 All meaningful and decorative images must be evaluated.
 Tests for certain image types are specified.

 ## Limitations, Assumptions, Exceptions
   * Image formats include .jpg, .png, .svg, .gif, .tiff, .bmp.
   * Decoration, Formatting, Invisible: If image is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.
  * CAPTCHA: If the purpose of the image is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the image(s) are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
- * Font icons are considered a form of ASCII art, graphics generated with text.
  * Google icon fonts are exempt from this test; they are accessible without image properties.
 One way to determine the use of these fonts is to check CSS for google icon reference and exempt them from this test.
  * Images of text which are essential to the information being conveyed are exempt from SC 1.4.5.
 Logotypes (text that is part of a logo or brand name) are considered essential.
  * Equivalent descriptions for an image within page text would render an image decorative.